 6. Which grade levels of students are tested/screened?
 Students in grades kindergarten through 12th grade are tested/screened when they are referred by parents or teachers during the testing window each year.

 8. Are there “cut scores” for students to be identified or not identified?
 As stated in Question 7, the Multidisciplinary Team (MDT) considers all factors in determining eligibility.
 The eligibility thresholds are neither absolute qualifiers nor disqualifiers; teacher input is also an important consideration.
 For example: A student may have achievement scores that do not quite meet the requirement.
 Although the scores are slightly lower than the required percentile, cognitive scores, achievement history, and the Teacher Rating Scale are taken into consideration to inform a final decision as to that student’s eligibility.
 Also, in order to provide equitable opportunities for all students, the MDT considers factors such as cultural diversity, socioeconomic status, linguistic background, and identified disability in its deliberations.

 9. What is the window for referring my student for hi-cap testing?
-Nomination forms are distributed to parents in late September for students in 1st through 12th grade.
+Nomination forms will be available to parents March for students in 1st through 11th grade.
 Forms should be filled out completely, signed by the parent/guardian and returned to the school your student attends before the designated deadline.
-Nominated children will be tested during a district testing window in October.
+Nominated children will be tested during a district testing window in April.
 The kindergarten referral window is in January.

 10. How and when will I know if my student is scheduled for assessment?
 All students with a Student Referral Form on file and who have not been tested within the last 12 calendar months are eligible to test.
 You will be contacted through the US Postal Service mail with the date, time, and location of the assessment.